 The shank length determines how long the captive screw is for the panel.
 To know the proper length needed, first decide if you will use a spring or not, the size of the retainer, the material thickness, as well as the distance between the mating parts.

-A general rule of thumb is that the longer screws will make it easier to engage while shorter ones will have a tighter fit.
+A general rule of thumb for captive screw products is that the longer screws will make it easier to engage while shorter ones will have a tighter fit.

 Panel Screw Type | Shank Diameters Available | Shank Lengths Available |